aghassaei/triangles-in-drosophila-ppi/README.md

 # triangles
 final project

+ask them if they want me to link the girhub into their things

 # plan

 make toy graph to answer question: how do i want to figure out what/how many triangles